Would you like to visit Portugal? Find out some of the things to do in Portugal in 15 days?

 From day 6 on, I suggest you rent a car to travel more freely and have more time for your visits.
 Despite being a small country, there are so many places to visit in Portugal that you’ll definitely need a car.

 Travel north and stop to discover the medieval town of Óbidos.

 You can visit the town in a morning; take the afternoon to visit Alcobaça Monastery and end your day in Nazaré.

-Nazaré is known worldwide for surf and its 30 metre-high waves.
-Visit the part of town located at sea level and than take the elevator to discover the rest of the town, located at 118 metres above sea level.
+Nazaré is known worldwide for surf and its 30-metre-high waves.
+Visit the part of town located at sea level and then take the elevator to discover the rest of the town, located at 118 metres above sea level.

 If you visit Nazaré in the summer, you will have the chance (for those who like it) to watch bullfighting in the bullring.